LukasWoodtli/WebPage/pelican/content/object_databases.md

     - lists the application components
     - sets activity to be shown at startup
     - components can be made available to other applications
-- Intent: request the use of application components
+- Intent: request the use of application components (integration with other apps)
     - showing activities
     - using content provides
     - listening to events